logo

 Key Takeaways

-Roughly 2 in 5 Americans (41%) say the country is headed in the right direction, the smallest share since early February.
+• Roughly 2 in 5 Americans (42%) say the country is headed in the right direction, down from 49% in mid-March — the current high for optimism during Donald Trump's second presidency.

-Partisanship, as always, remains the key dividing line in views on America's trajectory, but recent trends suggest we may have already passed a high-water mark among supporters of the party in power: The share of Republicans who say the country is headed in the right direction dipped to 71% at one point last week, down from a five-year high of 79% earlier in March.
+• Partisanship, as always, remains the key dividing line in views on America's trajectory, but recent trends suggest we may have already passed a high-water mark among supporters of the party in power: 75% of Republicans say the country is headed in the right direction, down from a five-year high of 79% earlier in March.

 Data Downloads